acmei/Guide-for-Transplants/transplant_guide.md

   Get ready to climb those hills!
 If you plan on walking as your main means of transport, rain boots might not be a bad idea either!

 - **A Bike?**
   Maybe reconsider bringing your car.
 Parking is tough and can get really expensive.
 Plus, Seattle is relatively bike friendly.
-[Read our car to biking guide here](/car_to_bike.md)
+[Read our car to biking guide](/car_to_bike.md).

 - **Your Passport**
   Vancouver is _right_ there.
 Who knows!
 (Other legal documents, i.e. birth certificate, etc., could come in handy later, too.)